microsoftman/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-deploying.md

 ### TURN and STUN Servers

-In some cases you might need a STUN / TURN server in between the UE4 app and the browser to help identify public IPs (STUN) or get around certain NAT&#39;ing/Mobile carrier settings (TURN) that might not support WebRTC.
+In some cases you might need a STUN / TURN server in between the UE4 or UE5 app and the browser to help identify public IPs (STUN) or get around certain NAT&#39;ing/Mobile carrier settings (TURN) that might not support WebRTC.
 Please refer to Unreal Engine&#39;s [documentation](https://docs.unrealengine.com/SharingAndReleasing/PixelStreaming/Hosting/index.html) for details about these options; however, for most users a STUN server should be sufficient.
-Inside of the SignallingWebServer\ folder there are PowerShell scripts used to spin up the Cirrus.js service which communicates between the user and the UE4 app over WebRTC, and `Start_Azure_SignallingServer.ps1` or `Start_Azure_WithTURN_SignallingServer.ps1` are used to launch with STUN / TURN options.
+Inside of the SignallingWebServer\ folder there are PowerShell scripts used to spin up the Cirrus.js service which communicates between the user and the UE4 or UE5 app over WebRTC, and `Start_Azure_SignallingServer.ps1` or `Start_Azure_WithTURN_SignallingServer.ps1` are used to launch with STUN / TURN options.
 There are public stun servers like a Google one (_stun.l.google.com:19302)_, but it&#39;s highly recommended to **deploy your own for production**.
 You can find many other public options online as well (e.g., [1](https://gist.github.com/mondain/b0ec1cf5f60ae726202e), [2](https://stackoverflow.com/questions/20068944/how-to-self-host-to-not-rely-on-webrtc-stun-server-stun-l-google-com19302/20134888#20134888)).
 Unreal Engine exports out stunserver.exe and turnserver.exe when packaging up the Pixel Streaming 3D app to setup on your own servers:
  `…\Engine\Source\ThirdParty\WebRTC\rev.23789\programs\Win64\VS2017\release\`

 ##